 Am I pumped?
 Yes.

 Last month, I put in a total of 1 hour of work on this site.
 Yes—1 hour during the entire month.
 That’s how powerful passive income is.
 However, it’s a double-edged sword.
 I’ve been so used to putting so little time into the automated business that it makes me wonder whether or not I could of taken it even further.
-I’ve been happy with the results and did not want to get “greedy”, but there’s a difference between being greedy and being a smart businessman.
+I’ve been happy with the results and did not want to get “greedy”, but there’s a difference between being greedy and being a smart businessperson.

 It’s definitely something to ponder.
 I may write a blog post about this and expand on it later.